 The journal particularly welcomes articles that take their lead from topical issues such as the rise of populism, the return of religion and humanity's relation to the natural environment.
 Manuscripts may deal with any subject at the crossroads of culture and history in any part of the world, ranging from daily life and media to transnational identity.

 As per 1 January 2020 the journal will be published by Brill as a hybrid open-access journal.
 All articles published before that date will remain open access.
 Authors of articles submitted to the journal after 1 September 2019 will need to pay an APC in order to have their article published in open access.

 Please contact the editors for more information.

 The Journal of Social Intervention: Theory and Practice (JSI) is an open access, double blind peer reviewed academic Journal.
-JSI aims to promote available academic research and reflections on practice in social intervention to a readership of academics and professionals.
+JSI aims to promote available academic research and reflections on practice in social intervention in The Netherlands and Flanders to an international readership of academics and professionals.
 The subjects featured in the Journal reflect a broad range of social interventions, since the concept is relevant for different domains.

 LIBER Quarterly is the peer reviewed, open access journal of LIBER, the Association of European Research Libraries.
 The journal seeks to cover all aspects of modern research librarianship and scientific information delivery.
 It strives to form a bridge between the scholars of the Library and Information Sciences (LIS) and the practitioners in our university and research libraries by publishing not only theoretical contributions, but also examples of good practices.View Journal Submit an Article